What Are The Pros And Cons Of Fasting?

 Consume 0 calories for an extended period of time

-Start by consuming only coffee, water, tea but eventually just do water
+Start by consuming only coffee, water, or tea

 Start at 16 hours and work your way up to 72 hours